min2ha/ukwa-site/content/target/26992/index.en.md

   "start_date": "2015-05-28T09:00:00Z"
 }

-# Kirby Laing Institute For Christian Ethics, The: Ethics in Brief

 Online edition of the periodical 'Ethics in Brief' published by the Kirby Laing Institute For Christian Ethics.